Cheap spring getaways

 Art and bicycling around Lanesboro

-In southeast Minnesota, the Bluff Country Studio Art Tour April 28-30 is a good excuse for a spring drive on the lovely rural roads between Lanesboro and the Iowa border, where there are many Amish farms.
+In southeast Minnesota, the Bluff Country Studio Art Tour the last weekend of April is a good excuse for a spring drive on the lovely rural roads between Lanesboro and the Iowa border, where there are many Amish farms.

-Stay at the Cottage House Inn, $70 through April, and bicycle the paved, 42-mile Root River State Trail for free.
+Stay at the Cottage House Inn and bicycle the paved, 42-mile Root River State Trail for free.

 For more, see The belle of bluff country.